 3: As amusing and cathartic as trolling may have been, I eventually concluded that my “victims” got as much out of it as I did.
 Essentially, the act of trolling them fed into what I perceive to be their persecution complexes.
 Invade some pro-ana community, and after an initial inconvenience, the people defending an eating disorder would conclude that “haters” were just trying to get them down, reinforcing their bizarre convictions.
 Harass some bisexual/gay/other left-wing community or make posts poking fun at them, and they would end up convinced there actually was some nefarious right-wing conspiracy out to get them.
 This was despite the fact that most of us were neither right-wing nor religious (and one of us was actually a gay guy himself—indeed, my friendship with guys like him is a big reason I’m not actually homophobic at all, but that in itself is a story for another post).
 By trolling them, we were pretty much feeding their delusions of martyrdom.

-This was about 5 or 6 years ago, maybe a little less (I’m around 26 at the moment).
+This was about 5 or 6 years ago, maybe a little less or more (I’m around 26 at the moment).
 At the same time I was growing bored of trolling, I was gaining interest in other things—much more worthy things, in retrospect.
 I was accomplishing a whole lot as a writer of fanfiction; Wayward Son was in full swing.
 I encountered wonderful people at places like the Castlevania Dungeon who were more intelligent and educated than I ever expected, and I was spending too much time learning from them to while it away insulting Gravitation fangirls.
 I also learned the value of doing genuine good during this time period too.
 I came into contact with learned, passionate, capable people on a sci-fi (mecha) oriented image board I frequented, and ended up being recruited into doing some work for them for free.
 I found that the pleasure of helping my fellow fans (in my case, creating scripts of translations for Japanese anime unreleased in the US for display on movie files) was enriching and would almost always be repaid in kindness towards me—very much a virtuous cycle.

 And when this happened, I found myself much happier and more gratified than I was when I “fought” against all of my perceived “enemies.”
 I found the company of my friends to be infinitely more satisfying than the scorn of my foes.
-And, oddly enough, I found that the happier I became, the more peaceful my life was, and the more friends I made, the more I contrasted with the losers I’d always trolled.
+And, oddly enough, I found that the happier I became, the more peaceful my life was, and the more friends I made, the more I contrasted with the proto-SJWs I’d always trolled.
 I became convinced that I shouldn’t even think about them too much.
 Dwelling on foolishness is a waste of time and energy, and really, gives fools the unearned privilege of your mindspace.
 It is far better for you, not them, to concentrate on people, pursuits, and things you enjoy.
 I can understand irritation if they refuse to leave you alone, but it’s a simple matter, at least in my case, to just ban people from your blogs and separate yourselves from their presence, where you at least can have the luxury of forgetting about them, regardless of whether or not they continue some futile attempt to pursue you.

 It’s a discovery I still enjoy every day.
 See, I’m living well at the moment.
 Very, very well.
 I’m quite content, for I continue to associate with a wide variety of interesting and accomplished people, spend my time enjoying and writing about interesting, constructive subjects, and have accomplished quite a few worthy, interesting, and even virtuous feats, in terms of fanfiction (Wayward Son has only grown bigger and better), my other interests (I’ve continued to make scripts for old mecha anime, which has really helped out our translators), and IRL (my studies in graduate school).
 I am, essentially, a happy, well-regarded, and respectable gentleman.